 Our capital expenditures are primarily incurred for purchases of property, equipment and software.
-Our capital expenditures were RMB24.5 million in 2016 and RMB4.6 million (US\$665.0 thousand) in 2017.
-The decrease in our capital expenditures was mainly due to a slower pace of geographic expansion after 2016.
+Our capital expenditures were RMB24.5 million in 2016, RMB4.6 million in 2017 and RMB8.4 million (US\$1.2 million) in 2018.
+Our capital expenditures were RMB2.1 million in the six months ended June 30, 2018 and RMB268 thousand (US\$39 thousand) in the six months ended June 30, 2019.
+The decrease in our capital expenditures was mainly due to a slower pace of geographic expansion after 2016, and the increase in our capital expenditures from 2017 to 2018 was mainly due to the growth of our business.
+We did not make major purchases of property, equipment and software in the six months ended June 30, 2019.
 We intend to fund our future capital expenditures with our existing cash on hand and the proceeds from this offering.
 We will continue to make capital expenditures to meet the expected growth of our business.